~ The Beginning ~

 I knew was receiving a healing and also, from whom.

-When the class was over, my eyes met Amira’s eyes from across the room.
+When the class was over, my eyes met Amira’s from across the room.
 A smile on both of our faces, we acknowledged that something real just transpired.
 We gave each other a warm embrace and from that point on, tensions were replaced by love.

 We exchanged some phrases in Arabic and in Hebrew, found commonalities in our faith and began building bridges between our worlds.